Superpaul209/dhcp6c-armv7/README.md

 # Step 4 : Create a poudriere jail

-Its time to build your jail in the target arch (armv7) and FreeBSD version :
+Its time to build your jail in the target arch (armv7) and FreeBSD version.

-OLD COMMAND
+If you want to build an older version (before RELEASE-12.2), check the SVN FreeBSD website and explore to find if your build is available.
+Modify the command with the version you want.
 ```
 sudo poudriere jails -c -j freebsd-12-2-armv7 -a arm.armv7 -m svn -v release/12.2.0
 ```
-If you want to build an older version, check the SVN FreeBSD website and explore to find if your build is available.
-Modify the command with the version you want.

-With versions 12.3 and above, the SVN is no longer used to retrieve the FreeBSD sources, you will need to create/update the `/usr/src` folder with these commands :
+With versions 12.3 and above, the SVN is no longer used to retrieve the FreeBSD sources, you will need to create/update the `/usr/src` folder with these commands.
+First it will downloads the latest sources from GitHub and then compile a build environment in armv7.

+/!\ The last command may takes a few hours to complete depending of the hardware you have put to your server /!\
 ```
 sudo rm -rf /usr/src
 git clone https://git.freebsd.org/src.git /usr/src
+cd /usr
+export BASEDIR=$(pwd)
+export MAKEOBJDIRPREFIX=$BASEDIR/obj
+cd $BASEDIR/src
+make buildworld TARGET_ARCH=armv7
 ```

-Then the new poudriere jail command will be used with our updated local sources :
+Then the new poudriere jail command will be used with our updated local sources (make sure your buildworld command is done and successful first) :

-NEW COMMAND
+/!\ This command may takes a few hours to complete depending of the hardware you have put to your server /!\
 ```
 sudo poudriere jail -c -j freebsd-14-0-armv7 -a arm.armv7 -m src=/usr/src
 ```

-IMPORTANT : This command will run for a long time !!

 You can view all the jails that are available with this command :
 ```